michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/6-custom-templates-and-building simple-distributed-app.md

     }
 ```

-Every job has to inherit froj IJob interface and expose Execute method.
-Quartz scheduler runs this method in specified time interval( example here 60s).

-There are more details on how to properly add Quartz to the app, we are not going into those in this course.
-[Official docs here][4].

-Some hints around the code:
-- MainSscheduler.cs - code used to create a scheduler and bind Jobs with Start and Stop Method.
-Start is used in Startup.cs.
-- Basic IOC using SimpleInjector package.
-Container is added to SchedulerFactory addint DI capabilities inside Jobs.
-- Scheduler is disposed using container dispose, on app stopping event - IApplicationLifetime
+In Quartz - to create a Job you need to implement IJob interface.
+IJob contains 'Execute' method invoked by scheduler in intervals(xx seconds/minutes/hours etc).
+Interested in Quartz?
+Check - [Official docs here][4].

+I mentioned scheduler, this one is created in 'MainScheduler.cs'.
+It has 'Start' method used to create Triggers and Schedule Jobs.
+There is only one job for now.

 #### Pinging google

 Checking if google is alive should be easy.
-Sending simple get request and checking StatusCode 200 is the perfect solution.
-This code will replace basic CoreJob.cs.
+Simpliest solution?
+Send request and check the status code if its 200 the its fine.

 Full CoreJob.cs code